dchrostowski/autoproxy/README.md

 ### Overview
 When web crawling, proxies are essential for maintaining anonymity and circumventing bot detection.
 There are a number of free public proxy servers spread across the Internet, however their performance is inconsistent.
 For example, a particular proxy may work for one site but not another when web crawling.
 This project aims to create a proxy farm that stores performance and reliability statistics for public proxies on a per-site basis.

+This project utilizes a redis store to temporarily store and cache proxy server information for use by a scrapy middleware.
+This cache is then periodically synced to a Postgres database intended to be a more permanent and practical storage medium for proxy statistics.
+After syncing, the redis store is flushed and new proxy servers from the database are rotated into the cache for use again.

 ### Example Usage

 I'm still working on this, but here's how to run it: